An ETH-Tight Exact Algorithm for Euclidean TSP: Introduction

 There is one other obstacle we need to overcome to obtain a $2^{O(n^{1-1/d})}$ algorithm: after computing a suitable separator~$\sig$ and guessing a set~$S$ of crossing edges, we still need to solve many different subproblems.
 The reason is that the partial solutions on either side of~$\sig$ need to fit together into a tour on the whole point set.
 Thus a partial solution on the outside of~$\sig$ imposes connectivity constraints on the inside.
 More precisely, if $B$ is the set of endpoints of the edges in~$S$ that lie inside $\sig$, then the subproblem we face inside $\sig$ is as follows: compute a set of paths visiting the points inside~$\sig$ such that the paths realize a given matching on~$B$.
-The number of matchings on $B$ boundary points is $|B|^{\Theta(|B|)}$, which is again too much for our purposes.
+The number of matchings on $|B|$ boundary points is $|B|^{\Theta(|B|)}$, which is again too much for our purposes.
 Fortunately, the rank-based approach~\cite{single-exponential,CyganKN18} developed in recent years can be applied here.
 By applying this approach in a suitable manner, we then obtain our $2^{O(n^{1-1/d})}$ algorithm.

-\paragraph{A word on the model of computation.} In this paper we are mainly interested in the combinatorial complexity of \etsp.
-The algorithm we describe through Sections~\ref{sec:bal-sep} and \ref{sec:alg} therefore works in the real-RAM model of computation, with the capability of taking square roots.
+\paragraph{A word on the model of computation} In this paper we are mainly interested in the combinatorial complexity of \etsp.
+The algorithm we describe in Sections~\ref{sec:bal-sep} and \ref{sec:alg} therefore works in the real-RAM model of computation, with the capability of taking square roots.
 In particular, we assume that distances can be added in $O(1)$ time, so that the length of a given tour can be computed exactly in $O(n)$ time.
-(There is an effort to attack the problem of comparing the sums of square roots of integers on a word RAM, see~\cite{QianW06}.)
 In Section~\ref{sec:packing} we also consider the following ``almost Euclidean'' version of the problem: we are given a set $P=\{p_1,\ldots,p_n\}$ with rational coordinates, together with a distance matrix~$D$ such that $D[i,j]$ contains an approximation of $|p_i p_j|$.
 The property we require is that the ordering of distances is preserved: if $|p_i p_j| < |p_k p_l|$ then $D[i,j] < D[k,l]$.
 We show that an optimal tour in this setting satisfies the Packing Property, which implies that our algorithm can solve the almost Euclidean version of \etsp in $2^{O(n^{1-1/d})}$ time.